yquake2/yquake2/doc/040_cvarlist.md

 * **aimfix**: Fix aiming.
 When set to to `0` (the default) aiming is slightly inaccurate, bullets and the like have a little drift.
 When set to `1` they hit exactly were the crosshair is.

+* **machinegun_norecoil**: Disable machine gun recoil in single player.
+  By default this is set to `0`, this keeps the original machine gun recoil in single player.
+When set to `1` the recoil is disabled in single player, the same way as in multiplayer.
+  This cvar only works if the game.dll implements this behaviour.

 * **busywait**: By default this is set to `1`, causing Quake II to spin in a very tight loop until it's time to process the next frame.
 This